entigolabs/entigo-infralib-agent/README.md

 ```
 Complex values need to be as multiline strings with | symbol.

-Config version is overwritten by step version which in turn is overwritten by module version.
-Default version is **stable**.
+Source version is overwritten by module version.
+Default version is **stable** which means latest release of the source repository.
-During merging, step name and workspace are used for identifying parent steps, modules are identified by name.

-* base_config - base config, pulled from source
-  * version - highest version of Entigo Infralib base config
-  * profile - name of the config file without a suffix, empty string means no base config is used
-* prefix - prefix used for AWS/GCloud resources, CodeCommit folders/files and terraform resources
+* prefix - prefix used for AWS/GCloud resources, CodeCommit folders/files and terraform resources, limit 10 characters
-* source - source repository for Entigo Infralib terraform modules
+* sources - list of source repositories for Entigo Infralib modules
+  * url - url of the source repository
-* version - version of Entigo Infralib terraform modules to use
+  * version - highest version of Entigo Infralib modules to use
+  * include - list of modules to include from the source repository
+  * exclude - list of modules to exclude from the source repository
 * agent_version - image version of Entigo Infralib Agent to use
+* base_image_source - source of Entigo Infralib Base Image to use
 * base_image_version - image version of Entigo Infralib Base Image to use, default uses the version from step
 * steps - list of steps to execute
   * name - name of the step
   * type - type of the step
-  * workspace - terraform workspace to use
-  * before - for patch config, name of the step in the same workspace that this step should be executed before
   * approve - approval type for the step, only applies when terraform needs to change resources, based on semver.
 Destroying resources always requires manual approval.
-Approve always means that manual approval is required, never means that agent approves automatically.
-Custom terraform steps only support values `always` and `never`, default **always**
+Approve always means that manual approval is required, never means that agent approves automatically, default **always**
-  * version - version of Entigo Infralib terraform modules to use
+  * base_image_source - source of Entigo Infralib Base Image to use
   * base_image_version - image version of Entigo Infralib Base Image to use, default uses the newest module version
-  * remove - whether to remove the step during merge or not, default **false**
+  * vpc - vpc values to add
+    * attach - attach vpc to code build/cloud run job, if other fields are empty then uses default vpc based on typed output of a vpc module, default **nil**.
+When nil, the value will be set based on the step type
-  * vpc_id - vpc id for code build
+    * id - vpc id for code build/cloud run job
-  * vpc_subnet_ids - vpc subnet ids for code build
+    * subnet_ids - vpc subnet ids for code build/cloud run job
-  * vpc_security_group_ids - vpc security group ids for code build
+    * security_group_ids - vpc security group ids for code build/cloud run job
   * kubernetes_cluster_name - kubernetes cluster name for argocd-apps steps
   * argocd_namespace - kubernetes namespace for argocd-apps steps, default **argocd**
   * repo_url - for argocd-apps steps, repo to use for cloning
   * modules - list of modules to apply
     * name - name of the module
     * source - source of the terraform module, can be an external git repository beginning with git:: or git@
-    * version - version of the module to use
+    * version - highest version of the module to use
     * http_username - username for external repository authentication
     * http_password - password for external repository authentication
-    * remove - whether to remove the module during merge or not, default **false**
     * inputs - **optional**, map of inputs for the module, string values need to be quoted.
-If missing, inputs are optionally read from a yaml file that must be located in the ./config/<stepName> directory with a name <moduleName>.yaml.
+If missing, inputs are optionally read from a yaml file that must be located in the `./config/<stepName>` directory with a name `<moduleName>.yaml`.
   * provider - provider values to add
     * inputs - variables for provider tf file
     * aws - aws provider default and ignore tags to add